taniachahal97/Professional-README-generator/Develop/README.md

   > npm install

-  The user needs to install inquirer package to work with the application.It can be done using the command install inquirer@8.2.4 in the terminal
+  The user needs to install inquirer package to work with the application.
+It can be done using the command install inquirer@8.2.4 in the terminal

   # Tests <a name="tests"></a>